 I lay awake that night, trying to think back into the past.
 Slowly, it all came back to me, and when it did, I shivered.

 Maisie had joined my secondary school in year thirteen – the final school year.
 From her first day onwards, she kept to herself.

-Over time, her reclusiveness earned her dislike from some members of the class.
+Over time, her reclusiveness earned her disdain from some members of the class.
 Her high achievement only made them resent her more.
 I, on the other hand, felt bad whenever I saw her, and more than a little curious to know what was up with her.
-She never seemed quite there – it was as if she were constantly engrossed in another, faraway dimension.
+She never seemed to be all there.
+It was as if she were constantly engrossed in another, faraway dimension.
 At the time, I saw it as enigmatic.
-Now, having thought about it a bit more, I’ve come to realise that her behaviour was troubling.
-A sign that something was troubling her, and wouldn’t leave her alone.
-But as a simple seventeen year old boy, I didn’t understand these things.
+Now, having thought about it a bit more, I’ve come to realize that her behavior was troubling, a sign that something was troubling her and wouldn’t leave her alone.
+But as a simple seventeen-year-old boy, I didn’t understand these things.

 “You know that girl Maisie?”

 “Of course, I know her.
 You’re always talking about her.”

 “Well, she still hasn’t made any friends.
 She literally doesn’t talk.”

 My mother smiled.

 “Well… I don’t understand girls, and I just find it strange.
 Do you have any idea what could be the matter with her?”